rackerlabs/design-system/_component_design/buttons-bar.md

 Use a button bar in the following situations:

 - When there is a primary action represented by a simple button and you want to list additional actions in a drop-down menu.
-- To display a number of options in one place, rather than placing multiple buttons horizontally.
-A button bar conserves space.
+- To offer a number of action buttons at once and conserve horizontal space.

 {% endcolumn %}